Menu

 Intent:

-At Barming Primary School, we believe that teaching and learning in Science should stimulate and excite children’s curiosity about the world around them.
-For these purposes, we follow the Kent Scheme for Science.
+At Barming Pre-School and Primary School, we believe that teaching and learning in Science should develop a sense of excitement and curiosity about natural phenomena and an understanding of how the scientific community contributes to our past, present and future.
+For these purposes, we follow the Kapow Scheme for Science.
 It provides first hand experiences and support for children to develop enquiring minds, learning how to question and discuss Science through collaboration.

 Implementation: